pablrod/p5-Chart-Plotly/README.md

 ### Parameters

 Data to be represented.
 The format is the same as the parameter data in render\_full\_html.
 Accepts multiple traces/plots/objects.

+## plotlyjs\_version

+Returns the version of plotly.js using in this version of the perl module as a string

 # BUGS